getoriginal/original-js/README.md

 // returns a <Asset> type
 const asset = await client.getAsset(newAssetUid);

-// gets assets the owner uid and a
+// gets assets by the owner uid
-// will return a list of <Asset>[] owned by the user const assets = await client.getAssetsByUserId(newUserUid)
+// will return a list of <Asset>[] owned by the user const assets = await client.getAssetsByUserUid(newUserUid)

 // prepare the edit asset params following the <EditAssetParams> type const editAssetData =